ISCNP31 & ICOB11 POSTPONED TO AUTUMN 2023

-After thoughtful considerations and due to the current crisis, which is accompanied by many uncertainties and travel restrictions, we have decided to postpone the 31st International Symposium on the Chemistry of Natural Products and the 11th International Congress on Biodiversity (ISCNP31 & ICOB11) to 7-11 November 2021.
+We regret to inform you that we have decided to postpone again the 31st International Symposium on the Chemistry of Natural Products and the 11th International Congress on Biodiversity (ISCNP31 & ICOB11).

 We thank you for understanding the difficulty of this decision and for your commitment to the success of this conference.